Aardwolf-Social/aardwolf/INSTALL.md

 ## Setting up the database

 Now it's time to get the database set up.
-We'll use the `diesel` command to set up the database and run the migrations.
+We’ll use the `diesel` command to set up the database and run the migrations.
 First, export an environment variable so `diesel` will know how to connect to postgres:

     $ export DATABASE_URL="postgres://username:password@host:port/aardwolf_development"

 Fill in your own values for `username`, `password`, `host`, and `port`.
-You also don't *have* to call the database `aardwolf_development`, but that is standard.
+You also don’t *have* to call the database `aardwolf_development`, but that is standard.
 For local development this will likely look something like:

     export DATABASE_URL="postgres://aardwolf:password@localhost/aardwolf_development"